← All Posts

 Winter and Spring 2026

 The year opens with Colonial Williamsburg: 100 Years, a new exhibition at the Art Museums of Colonial Williamsburg exploring the Foundation's origins and evolution.
-A companion book, 100 Years of Colonial Williamsburg, is also being published.
+A companion book, 100 Years of Colonial Williamsburg, accompanies it.
 In April, the Colin G. and Nancy N. Campbell Archaeology Center opens, launching a new chapter in Colonial Williamsburg's nearly century-old research program.

-Also in the spring, look for the completion of the Powder Magazine restoration, timed to coincide with the 250th anniversary of the Gunpowder Incident, one of the early sparks of revolution in Virginia.
-And in May, interactive anniversary programming commemorates the 5th Virginia Convention, where delegates made the pivotal decision to instruct Virginia's Continental Congress representatives to propose independence.
+Also in the spring, the Powder Magazine restoration is timed to coincide with the 250th anniversary of the Gunpowder Incident, one of the early sparks of revolution in Virginia.
+In May, interactive anniversary programming commemorates the 5th Virginia Convention, where delegates made the pivotal decision to instruct Virginia's Continental Congress representatives to propose independence.

 Summer 2026

 Summer is the marquee season.
 In June, Colonial Williamsburg honors the 250th anniversary of the Virginia Declaration of Rights, the document that directly influenced the U.S. Bill of Rights.
-Juneteenth programming, developed in partnership with the Juneteenth Community Consortium, offers reflection and commemoration.
+Juneteenth programming, developed in partnership with the Juneteenth Community Consortium, takes place simultaneously.

 July 4, 2026, is the centerpiece of the entire year.
 Colonial Williamsburg will serve as a national focal point for the semiquincentennial.
-Expect public readings of the Declaration of Independence on Duke of Gloucester Street, patriotic musical performances, and what organizers are calling the most ambitious fireworks display in the city's history, launched over the Governor's Palace on Palace Green.
+Expect public readings of the Declaration of Independence on Duke of Gloucester Street, patriotic programming throughout the Historic Area, and what organizers are calling the most ambitious fireworks display in the city's history from the Palace Green.
 This will be one of the most heavily attended days in Williamsburg's modern history.
-If July 4th is your target, book lodging months in advance.
+See our dedicated July 4th 2026 guide for logistics, crowd strategy, and booking advice.

 Also in summer, Sail 250 Virginia brings together over 60 ships from 20 countries for a landmark maritime festival along Virginia's coast.